 Whether or not the Hanging Gardens of Babylon every existed, I later learned that hanging gardens do flourish in many parts of the world, and just as in Babylon, they often take root in desert environments.
 Unlike King Nebuchadnessar’s garden masterpiece, however, they are naturally generated and need no help from man.
 But don’t discount them; they are every bit as grand a feat of landscape engineering.

 About Hanging Gardens

 Of the many beautiful hanging gardens to be found around the world, Zion National Park lays claim to some of the most unusual.
 This is largely due to the rock formations that make up the park.
 These formations, known in geology as the Navajo Formation, provide the perfect environment for hanging gardens to develop.

-The combination of this porous sandstone and adjacent levels of impervious (Kaibab) limestone, create the perfect conditions for hanging gardens of all sorts of varieties to develop.
-As water seeps down through the sandstone, it pools in places where it hits the impenetrable stone.
-Then, as gravity does its magic, the water fishes its way downward through joints and cracks in the impervious strata, slowly nourishing the hanging gardens that cling to its rocky walls.
+The combination of porous sandstone and adjacent levels of impervious (Kaibab) limestone, create the perfect conditions for hanging gardens of all kinds to establish.
+As water seeps down through the sandstone, it pools in places where it encounters the impenetrable stone.
+Then, as gravity does its magic, the water fishes its way downward through joints and cracks in the impervious strata, slowly nourishing the plants that cling to its rocky walls.